C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 I'll explain how I used a WiSafe2 radio module, along with an Arduino Nano, to bridge my network of FireAngel WiSafe2 alarms into HomeAssistant.
-Using this method, all communication is local (unlike the FireAngel Connected Gateway product, which pushes states to AWS).
+Using this method, all communication is local (unlike the FireAngel Connected Gateway product, which pushes states to AWS - sometimes).

 This WiSafe2-to-HA Bridge should work with any WiSafe2 alarm.
-But it has been specifically tested with the alarms I have, which are:
+But it has only been tested with the devices I actually have, which are:
 * FP2620W2
 * FP1720W2-R
 * WST-630